edgarklerks/mycv/README.md

 I use the excellent moderncv package together with some modifications.
 One of the interesting features is a table with languages I know.

-I would like to have a table of contents for webview.
+I made it opensource, so reqruiters are free to modify it and other people to reuse it (but in that case, please remove my personal data :))

 # TODO

 Unfortunately I cannot use pandoc to change it to other formats, due to the use of tabularx  and tcolortable.
+Maybe I can extend it.

 # INSTALL